Stranger on the Third Floor: Reception

 Upon its release in 1940, Bosley Crowther of The New York Times called the film pretentious and derivative of French and Russian films, and wrote "John McGuire and Margaret Tallichet, as the reporter and his girl, are permitted to act half-way normal, it is true.
 But in every other respect, including Peter Lorre's brief role as the whack, it is utterly wild.
 The notion seems to have been that the way to put a psychological melodrama across is to pile on the sound effects and trick up the photography."

 The staff writer at Variety also believed the film was derivative, and wrote "The familiar artifice of placing the scribe in parallel plight, with the newspaperman arrested for two slayings and only clearing himself because of his sweetheart's persistent search for the real slayer, is used...Boris Ingster's direction is too studied and when original, lacks the flare to hold attention.
 It's a film too arty for average audiences, and too humdrum for others."

 Dave Kehr of the Chicago Reader wrote: "An RKO B-film from 1940, done up in high Hollywood expressionism.
 It's absurdly overwrought (which was often the problem with the German variety), but interesting for it.
 The director, Boris Ingster, is better with shadows than with actors - venetian blinds carve up the characters with more fateful force than Paul Schrader's similar gambit in American Gigolo, and there's a dream sequence that has to be seen to be disbelieved."

 Another film reviewer, P.S.
 Harrison, wrote that "at [the film's] conclusion, one feels as if one had gone through a nightmare."

 Eddie Muller pointed out that it "was the first Hollywood film to fully display the look later described as noir ...
 The Stranger on the Third Floor expressed the grimmest theme in noir: the cruelty of fate.
 Doesn't matter if you're innocent.
 Justice truly is blind, but not because she's impartial: Either God's poked her eyes out or she's taking a payoff to look the other way.
 This is Blind Alley, the cruelest part of a merciless town."

-On Rotten Tomatoes, the film holds an approval rating of 86%, with an average rating of 6.6/10, based on seven professional reviews.
+On Rotten Tomatoes, the film holds an approval rating of 75%, based on 28 professional reviews with the consensus summarizing: "While it suffers from the occasional stilted performance, Stranger on the Third Floor turns its gripping premise into a visually persuasive noir nightmare through bold production design and Boris Ingster's striking direction."